1 OUR APPROACH

 6 DIRECT MARKETING

 6.1 If you are a customer of Dash and we have obtained your contact details in the course of a sale, or you have entered into negotiations for the sale of our products, then we may rely on our legitimate interests to use your personal data and send you marketing correspondence in respect of similar Dash Water products or services based on your previous purchase(s), unless you have opted out.
-You have the right to opt out of this marketing by [clicking on the unsubscribe link in any of our emails.
-You would have also been given the opportunity to opt out of our marketing when your personal data was first collected].
+You have the right to opt out of this marketing by clicking on the unsubscribe link in any of our emails, or by replying 'stop' to SMS marketing.
+You would have also been given the opportunity to opt out of our marketing when your personal data was first collected.
 In all other cases, we will ask for your consent to send you electronic marketing communications.

-6.2 If at any time you want us to stop using your personal data for marketing purposes, please email us at email@example.com.
+6.2 If at any time you want us to stop using your personal data for marketing purposes, please request this via our contact form in the contact section of our website.

 7 INTERNATIONAL TRANSFER OF PERSONAL DATA